process-analytics/bpmn-visualization-examples/examples/overlays/custom-overlay-default-style/README.md

-# Custom default style for the overlays
+# Custom default style of the overlays

 **DISCLAIMER: this extension point is very experimental and is subject to change**.
 In particular, the way of changing the defaults will be done via configuration in the future.